 - Considerations for broader patient participation and more representative evidence generation

-Whether you are responsible for clinical development, medical affairs, real-world evidence, or clinical operations, this session will provide practical insights into how post-approval studies can be designed and executed in ways that better align with the realities of community care.
+Whether you are responsible for clinical development, medical affairs, real-world evidence, or clinical operations, this session will provide practical insights into how pragmatic studies can be designed and executed in ways that better align with the realities of community care.

 Why attend:

-- Describe approaches to integrating post-approval research into routine care through workflow-aligned patient identification, enrollment, and data collection processes.
+- Describe approaches to integrating research into routine care through workflow-aligned patient identification, enrollment, and data collection processes.